nutgmasson/gourmethiking/content/recipes/pina-colada-energy-balls.md

 - ½ cup (125 ml) pitted dates
 - ½ cup (125 ml) dried and sweetened pineapples
-- ½ cup (125 ml) roasted cashews\*
+- ½ cup (125 ml) roasted cashews*
-- ½ cup (125 ml) sweetened shredded coconut, divided in 2 equal parts.\**
+- ½ cup (125 ml) sweetened shredded coconut, divided in 2 equal parts**

-\*I used coconut cashews from Trader Joe’s to get extra coconut taste.
+\* I used coconut cashews from Trader Joe’s to get extra coconut taste.

-\**If you want a snack that doesn't taste super sweet, I suggest you use unsweetened coconut.
+** If you want a snack that doesn't taste super sweet, I suggest you use unsweetened coconut.

 ## Preparation